 We now give a brief description of the benchmarks considered in the evaluation.
 The benchmarks are constructed to represent a variety of realistic RDME model properties.
 The topology is varied, which has an impact on the connectivity of LPs, and the reaction to diffusion event ratio (D:R ratio) is varied, which has an impact on the amount of communication between LPs.
-For comparison, we have evaluated our algorithms on benchmarks available in [2], where a more detailed description is available.
+A more detailed description of the benchmarks is available in our previous study [2].

 (1) The reversible isomerization benchmark consists of spatial models defined on three different geometries; sphere, disc and rod.
-The geometries are discretized into three-dimensional unstructured meshes, leading to a high number of neighbors for each LP, except in the case of the rod model.
+The geometries are discretized into threedimensional unstructured meshes, leading to a high number of neighbors for each LP, except in the case of the rod model.
 For each shape, a model is generated in two different sizes of about 14.000 (small) and 140.000 (large) subvolumes.
 Each model contains two chemical species, A and B, which are allowed to freely diffuse within the domain with equal diffusion rates.
 The species may undergo the reversible reaction, with the tunable reaction intensity c.
 To arrive at a specific D:R ratio, we have determined the parameter in preceding test runs.
-For each model size, we set the D:R ratio to either 1:1, 10:1, or 100:1, which are the magnitudes found in realistic models, as in [10,31].
+For each model size, we set the D:R ratio to either 1:1, 10:1, or 100:1, which are the magnitudes found in realistic models, as in [10, 32].